 The Carpet Bed: planted by ELC gardeners.
-The 2020 theme will be commemorating the 75th anniversary of VE Day.
+The 2020 theme has been changed to thank the NHS for the efforts during the pandemic.

 The Orchard: a small demonstration collection of fruit trees and bushes that will grow in our coastal climate.
 Herb planters beside the aviary allow anyone to sample a range of herbs in summer.